dbredvick/slater-docs/README.md

 ## Deploy to production

-Slater only picks up production changes, so make sure you're pushing your Vercel changes all the way to produciton.
+Slater only picks up production changes, so make sure you're pushing your Vercel changes all the way to production.